I’ve been reading a lot lately about what this year will hold for finance and property, how the markets are shaping up, and where the big trends are.

 I suggest grabbing their books or reading online interviews with them, for inspiration.

 This is particularly handy when the chips are down and it can really help you stay on track.

-Knowing that someone you admire has faced the same hurdles, and has had to adapt in the same way as you do, will make these life changes much easier.
+Knowing that someone you admire has faced the same hurdles, and has had to adapt in the same way as you do, will make this life changes much easier.

 Some people are better at embracing change than others, and it’s best to surround yourself with those who are used to rolling with the punches.